awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 ## Body Structure<a name="body-structure"></a>

 The message body contains the encrypted data, called the *ciphertext*\.
-The structure of the body depends on the content type \(non\-framed or framed\)\.
+The structure of the body depends on the content type \(nonframed or framed\)\.
 The following sections describe the format of the message body for each content type\.

 **Topics**
 + [Non\-Framed Data](#body-no-framing)